anschy/Zcanner/README.md

 To run Zcanner.
 Please follow the steps given below.

-step 1 - initialise a git folder.
+step 1 - initialise a git folder by typing __git init__ in command or terminal.
 step 2 - in command cd the path of that folder and then type __git clone https://github.com/anshulchaudhary0677/Zcanner.git__
 step 3 - run the file scan.py
 step 4 - paste the path of your file in the command prompt.